vbuzzegoli/4M/README.md

 18. Each middleware must by default log an error message in the console when invalid inputs are encountered and no custom _reaction_ is implemented
 19. This error message has to be able to be turned off using `silentCrash: true`
 20. By default, when an invalid input is encountered, transfer the action to the next middleware / reducer without mutating it
+21. `silentCrash` must be checked first, if the input is invalid it should be set back to the default value _false_
+22. `onInvalidInput` must be check right after `silentCrash`
-21. Live a much happier life using Redux from now on :rocket:
+23. Live a much happier life using Redux from now on :rocket:

 ### Examples of use